-- assessments used as part of the current year performance reporting and SPG, unless the students took the assessment again in the current year. - 2.
-Students earning credit in an EOC course through Credit by Demonstrated Mastery (CDM) will count as proficient in the performance reporting and SPG. - 3.
-Students in Grade 3 who are not proficient on the EOG but receive achievement Level 3 or higher on the Beginning of Grade 3 (BOG) assessment, count as proficient in the performance reporting and SPG. - 4.
+- 1. For schools that start with 9th grade, their 9th grade students who previously took a Math I or Biology EOC assessment have the banked scores from the previous EOC assessments used as part of the current year performance reporting and SPG, unless the students took the assessment again in the current year. - 2.
+Students earning credit through Credit by Demonstrated Mastery (CDM) in a course that administers an EOC assessment will count as proficient in the performance reporting and SPG. - 3.
+Students in Grade 3 who are not proficient on the EOG but receive achievement Level 3 or higher on the Beginning of Grade 3 ELA/Reading Test(BOG) count as proficient in the performance reporting and SPG. - 4.
 Students who score below Achievement Level 3 on an EOG or EOC assessment (or their alternates) in the current school year and obtain a higher score while enrolled in a summer school program, that is completed and test scores are submitted before the end of the accountability year (June 30th or last working day in June closest to June 30th), will have the higher score replace the lower score in their performance reporting and SPG.
-(Testing for this purpose is available for grade 3 mathematics, grades 4-8 ELA/reading and mathematics, grades 5 & 8 science, Math I, Biology, and English II.) - 5.
+(Testing for this purpose is available for grade 3 mathematics, grades 4-8 ELA/reading and mathematics, grades 5 and 8 science, Math I, Biology, and English II.) - 5.
 Students identified as LEP who score below Level 4.0 Expanding on the reading subtest of the W-APT and are in their first year in United States schools are not included in the numerator or denominator. - 6.
 All students with disabilities who take the NCEXTEND1 alternate assessment are included in performance reporting and SPG calculations. - a.
 The number of students that a Local Education Agency (LEA) deems proficient based upon alternate academic achievement standards shall not exceed 1 percent on these assessments.
 This applies to state-, LEA-, and school-level reporting, but it does not apply to student-level reporting. - If an LEA has greater than 1 percent of its students proficient, based on these standards, the LEA superintendent may apply to the state superintendent for an exception as prescribed in the Federal Register, April 9, 2007, Vol. 72 No. 67 RIN 1810-AA98. - ii.
 If an LEA has greater than 1 percent of its students proficient based on these standards and does not receive an exception to the 1 percent limit, the state shall reassign enough proficient students' scores held to these standards to non-proficient such that the LEA will fall within the 1 percent limitation according to the procedures in the North Carolina Accountability Workbook Flexibility Addendum (as accepted by the United States Department of Education). - 1.
 For this purpose, a student is considered proficient if he/she is deemed proficient in reading, mathematics, or both.

-2) College Readiness Assessment (The ACT Assessment)
+2) College Readiness Assessment (ACT Assessment)